 Lorraine Sciarra—General Counsel

-LL.M Taxation, Georgetown University Law Center
+LL.M in Taxation, Georgetown University Law Center

 J.D., Boston University

-B.A.
-Art History, Pomona College
+B.A. in Art History, Pomona College